 Where to Stay in Elko

-Dozens of Elko, Nevada hotels range from amenity-packed hotel-casinos, like the Red Lion, to more laid-back motels and delightfully retro motor lodges, like the cozy Thunderbird Motel— vintage neon signs and all.
+Dozens of Elko, Nevada hotels range from amenity-packed hotel-casinos, like the Maverick, to more laid-back motels and delightfully retro motor lodges, like the cozy Thunderbird Motel— vintage neon signs and all.

-Stockmen’s is crowd favorite in downtown Elko’s gaming and entertainment action, along with its former rival the Commercial Casino.
+Stockmen’s is a crowd favorite as the center of downtown Elko’s gaming and entertainment action, along with its former rival the Commercial Casino.
 Although you can no longer stay overnight at the latter, you can tip your glass to casino history in Nevada’s oldest casino, the birthplace of live nightly entertainment (yep, it wasn’t Las Vegas), and the final resting (or rather, standing) place of White King, the world’s largest stuffed polar bear.
 And if you like him, it can get even weirder.